🔢 IPv4 & IPv6 Addressing - CCNA Practice Questions

 • IP Addressing scenarios for CCNA are frequently mapped to Domain 1 (20%), Domain 3 (25%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where IP Addressing interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where IP Addressing interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value IP Addressing Concepts